Course Outline: Fall Semester, 2016; Spring Semester, 2017

 I expect students to abide by the school rules, as outlined in the Student Handbook.
 I expect students to be dressed appropriately, stay awake, have necessary materials, and respect the right of others to learn, as well as my right to teach.
 It is always helpful when parents reinforce these ideals with the students.

 I also expect students to develop an academic relationship with me, so I can help them achieve.
-I am almost always in my room at lunch, as well as until 4:00 p.m. on Tuesdays and Thursdays.
+I am almost always in my room at lunch, or after school, except Wednesdays.
 If a student needs help, I encourage them to come to me before a minor problem becomes a major one.